 Crime prevention is the way forward and this cannot be achieved without close working with your local councils, Community Safety and Criminal Justice Partnerships.
-Therefore as Commissioner I am involved in a lot of partnership working with the six councils in Northumbria and with many other groups and organisations.
+Therefore as Commissioner I am involved in a lot of partnership working with the 6 councils in Northumbria and with many other groups and organisations.

-I have a duty to support national requirements such as sending officers to the riots in 2011 and the Olympics; this includes supporting national priorities such as tackling child includes supporting national priorities such as tackling child exploitation and organised crime as outlined in the Strategic exploitation and organised crime as carrying out the Policing Requirement.
+I have a duty to support national requirements such as sending officers to the riots in 2011 and the Olympics; this includes supporting national priorities such as tackling child exploitation and organised crime as outlined in the Strategic Policing Requirement.
 That is as well as carrying out the local job.